 But while electric guitar is certainly synonymous with rock and roll, the acoustic is undoubtedly part of its fabric as well.
-Here, we share ten of some of the greatest acoustic guitar riffs of all time.
+Here, we share 10 of some of the greatest acoustic guitar riffs of all time.

-Opening with an acoustic riff so ubiquitous and familiar that it's lived its own second life as a pop culture punchline, "Stairway to Heaven" has long been seen as the Everest of Led Zeppelin's formidable discography.
+Opening with an acoustic riff so ubiquitous and familiar that it's lived its own second life as a pop culture punchline, Stairway to Heaven has long been seen as the Everest of Led Zeppelin's formidable discography.

 Often thought to be about the band's long-estranged founder and former frontman, Syd Barrett, the song aches with longing and melancholy.
 Nowhere are those feelings more well-defined than in Gilmour's gorgeous solo acoustic intro.

-The closing track on Uprising, the final studio album Bob Marley released during his lifetime, "Redemption Song" is a profound, brave and still-moving rumination on mortality and history.
-Opening the song with a simple, but profoundly beautiful riff, Marley covers an extraordinary amount of ground in just three and a half minutes.
+The closing track on Uprising, the final studio album Bob Marley released during his lifetime, Redemption Song is a profound, brave and still-moving rumination on mortality and history.
+Opening the song with a simple, but profoundly beautiful riff, Marley covers an extraordinary amount of ground in just three-and-a-half minutes.

 The reggae icon would succumb to cancer in May 1981, at the age of 36, just seven months after the song's release.
 Rarely has such a simple chord progression been used to convey so much.

-One of the legendary group's most well-known acoustic numbers - not to mention one of their more beloved songs in general—"Closer To the Heart" is graced with an absolutely lovely picked acoustic intro courtesy of the band's master guitarist, Alex Lifeson.
+One of the legendary group's most well-known acoustic numbers - not to mention one of their more beloved songs in general - Closer To the Heart is graced with an absolutely lovely picked acoustic intro courtesy of the band's master guitarist, Alex Lifeson.

-For all of Tom Petty's brilliance as a songwriter, one thing that cannot be said about "Free Fallin'" is that it's one of his more complex tunes.
+For all of Tom Petty's brilliance as a songwriter, one thing that cannot be said about Free Fallin' is that it's one of his more complex tunes.
 As a matter of fact, he wrote the song to make his then-producer, Jeff Lynne, laugh.